viamrobotics/docs/docs/tutorials/projects/tipsy.md

 {{<imgproc src="/tutorials/tipsy/assembly-driver.jpg" resize="500x" declaredimensions=true alt="motor driver secured to the robot base with 3D printed attachment and wired to the Raspberry Pi." class="aligncenter">}}

-Use hook and loop fasteners or something else to secure the USB camera to the box that holds the drinks so it faces the front, towards any people who may interact with the robot.
+Use hook-and-loop fasteners or something else to secure the USB camera to the box that holds the drinks so it faces the front, towards any people who may interact with the robot.

 For ultrasonic sensors to fit the framing, we recommend 3D printing enclosures.
 This step is optional but makes the project look more aesthetically pleasing and ensures that the sensors don’t fall out as your robot moves around.